Der-Hensel/EasyPCA/README.md

 ![image](https://user-images.githubusercontent.com/109506200/201372190-4f874dbe-dc10-45b5-a62c-d8dbe7df1d6d.png)

 click the install button and wait til the process finished.
-To start the Application click on the run Buttons
+To start the Application click on the run Buttons and copy the ip address in prefferd browser